dudash/openshiftexamples-cicdpipeline/README.md

 	* you can pre-setup Jenkins to be shared by multiple projects
 	* if you've already got CI/CD setup via Jenkins and you just want to hook this demo up into that, you can!
 * how does the pipeline move images?
-* will you use slave builders?
+* will you use [slave builders][4]?
 * where is the Jenkins file: in git, in the OpenShift template
 * what OpenShift integration hooks will you use?
 * does production have a separate cluster?
 * do you want to roll your own Jenkins image?
-	* the ones that come with OpenShift are tested to work, some things to be aware of if you roll your own are: X, Y, Z
+	* the images that come with OpenShift are tested to work - if you roll your own to make sure any plugins used align with the platform version
+	* you can also [override the jenkins image with s2i][2]
 * coordinating individual microservice builds and running integration tests
 	* TBD